Museum of Yebisu Beer

 The Museum of Yebisu Beer is a tribute to said beer, made by Sapporo breweries.
 With an architecture greatly contrasting with its surroundings, the building is located in Yebisu Garden Place, in Ebisu district, Shibuya ward, in the south-west of Tokyo.

-The Museum of Ebisu Beer is closed from 2022, October 30 to the end of 2023 for renovation works.
+The Museum of Ebisu Beer is closed from 2022, October 30 to April 2024 for renovation works.
 After reopening, its name will change to YEBISU BREWERY TOKYO.

 Beer 🍺 is a very popular drink in summer and Yebisu Beer, produced by Sapporo breweries, is one of the most consumed in Japan with Asahi and Kirin’s beers.
 Yebisu or Ebisu, whose portrait is displayed on the bottles, aside from giving its name to the area, is one of the seven lucky gods, that protects fishermen, merchants and brings prosperity.